mleprince018/azure-certifications/DP-900 Azure Data Fundamentals.md

     - each column is an attribute or piece of information that describes or provides context around the obj/event
 - Sometimes info can be missing (NULL)
 - columns are often a particular datatype (date, integer, string, decimal, ...)
-- **Normalization** is a term used by db professionals for schema design process that minimizes data duplication & enforce data integrity
+- **Normalization** is a term used by db professionals for schema design process that minimizes data duplication (efficient storage) & enforce data integrity
     - while there are many complex rules that go into refactoring the various forms of normalization it boils down to:
     1. separate each entity into its own table
     2. separate each discrete attribute into its own column
     3. uniquely identify each entity instance (row) using a PK
     4. Use FK cols to link related entities
+    - 1NF: single atomic valued cols (address would be bad, street name, city, etc is better)
+    - 2NF: Eliminate redundant data
+    - 3NF: Move cols not directly dependent on PK
 - Now, when you update a customer address you update 1 row in 1 table, and not multiple times across multiple tables...
     - can also filter based on a particular column of info - like address or city or state - can't do that if they are all jumbled together
-- RDBMS generally assists in enforcing referential integrity
+- RDBMS generally assists in enforcing referential integrity & keeping data integrity
 - can setup a composite key (a combo of multiple unique columns) to create a unique "PK"

 ### SQL